-Income protection insurance is something you'll hope you'll never need to use, but if you suddenly get injured or ill and need financial help to cope with everyday expenses, it can be a great source of comfort.
+Income protection insurance is something you'll hope you'll never need to use, but if you suddenly get injured or become ill and need financial help to cope with everyday expenses, it can be a great source of comfort.

 Let's break it down.

 What would happen if a freak accident or sudden illness prevented you from working for a while?

 But it really shouldn't.

-It's where income protection insurance can kick in.
 It replaces a percentage of lost income when you're unable to work due to an illness or accident.

-It's a type of insurance that provides you with monthly payments that replace up to 75% of what your income is at the time you submit a claim.
+It's a type of insurance that provides you with monthly payments that replace up to 70% of what your income is at the time you submit a claim.

 So if you break a bone or need psychiatric care and can't work but have an Income Protection policy, you can rest easy knowing that you still have money coming into your bank account.

-Firstly, income protection does not cover redundancy -- it only covers illness or accidents.
+Firstly, income protection does not cover redundancy - it only covers illness or accidents.

 In this case, total and permanent disability (TPD) insurance may be a better option to protect you from being permanently unable to work.
-You can read more about TPD here.

 But what income protection is good at is keeping you more financially stable while you recover.

-As mentioned, the portion of income you're covered for equates to about 75% of your income at the time you submit your claim.
-However, this can vary.
+As mentioned, the portion of income you're covered for typically equates to 70% of your income at the time you submit your claim.

 You can also choose to receive a smaller portion of your total income if you want to keep the premium you pay to a minimum.